one-zero-one/restikle/README.md

 The `-e` and `-p` options are useful for removing repeated text from the input documents.
 For example, the [Spree Commerce](https://github.com/spree/spree) schema file has `spree_` in front of every table definition, and the routes all have `/api/` in front of them.
 If you need to remove this kind of repeating text, then just supply `-e` or `-p` paramaters to the `translate` command.

 For the purposes of this example, the schema is based on the the [Spree Commerce](https://github.com/spree/spree) open-source e-commerce gem.
 This is used because it is a) very sophisticated, b) a great example of the kinds of complex back-end that you might want to integrate with, and c) freely available as an open-source project.

+### Restikle::ResourceManager

+Once you have created the schema file, you will want to setup Restikle for runtime use.

 ## Contributing